looooo/salome_smesh/src/Tools/blocFissure/doc/pipes.rst

    Print screen of GUI of the extension *Meshed Pipe with a crack*

 The GUI is a window with mandatory and optional parameters.
 Optional parameters have to be activated by ticking the corresponding check box.
 Parameters are explained on the following figures and table.
-Angles are in degrees and lengths dimensions are all the same and shall then be consistent with each other’s.
+Angles are in degrees and lengths dimensions are all the same and shall then be consistent with each other's.

 +---------------------------------------+---------------------------------------+
 |.. image:: images/schema_tube_sain.png | .. image:: images/schema_fis_ext2.png |